 Advertising – With advertising, a company pays for ad space, which is often expensive.
 If you just run one ad, it’s really not going to do much for your product or service unless you run it at least once a month over a period of time.
 However, just running an ad in a publication without awareness of the brand first is often not effective.

 PR – A PR firm’s job is to get free publicity for a company or service through press releases, media pitches and good relationships with the media.
 An article in a newspaper provides third-party endorsement and credibility for your product or service.
 It can position your product or service as part of a trend or human interest story, rather than a product promotion.
 A media placement by a PR firm is often referred to as “earned” media.
+If you’re looking for media services from a quality PR firm then why not see what Violet PR can do for your organization?

 2. Controlling the Message vs. Influencing the Message